kev0960/ModooCode/md/inst/getsec[senter].md

 The SENTER leaf function also initializes some processor architecture state for the ILP from contents held in the header of the authenticated code module.
 Since the authenticated code module is relocatable, all address refer-ences are relative to the base address passed in via EBX.
 The ILP GDTR base value is initialized to EBX + [GDTBa-sePtr] and GDTR limit set to [GDTLimit].
 The CS selector is initialized to the value held in the AC module header field SegSel, while the DS, SS, and ES selectors are initialized to CS+8.
 The segment descriptor fields are initialized implicitly with BASE=0, LIMIT=FFFFFh, G=1, D=1, P=1, S=1, read/write/accessed for DS, SS, and ES, while execute/read/accessed for CS.
 Execution in the authenticated code module for the ILP begins with the EIP set to EBX + [EntryPoint].
 AC module defined fields used for initializing processor state are consistency checked with a failure resulting in an TXT-shutdown condition.

-Table6-6 provides a summary of processor state initialization for the ILP and RLP(s) after successful completion of GETSEC[SENTER].
+Table 6-6 provides a summary of processor state initialization for the ILP and RLP(s) after successful completion of GETSEC[SENTER].
 For both ILP and RLP(s), paging is disabled upon entry to the measured environment.
 It is up to the ILP to establish a trusted paging environment, with appropriate mappings, to meet protection requirements established during the launch of the measured environment.
 RLP state initialization is not completed until a subse-quent wake-up has been signaled by execution of the GETSEC[WAKEUP] function by the ILP.

 ### Table 6-6.
 Register State Initialization after GETSEC[SENTER] and GETSEC[WAKEUP]